raptowl/dotfiles/README.md

 This shell script is a shared library.
 The location is `etc/lib.sh`.
 This file store a lot of useful variables and functions.
-The original shell script such as in `bin/` and `dotmgr.sh` loads this file.
+The most original shell script such as `dotmgr.sh` loads this file.

 ### Downloader Script `download.sh`